badlydrawnrob/python-playground/building-with-fast-api/README.md

 ## My learning goals

-> I'm always a fan of simplicity.
+> I'm a fan of simplicity: learning to program is a _never-ending_ task and can be overwhelming.
+Have a mentor to hold your hand; focus on your learning frame to reduce the burden.

 1. Simple is better
 2. Smaller is better